 - Take advantage of your peripheral vision to jump from one chunk of text to the next.
 You don’t need to focus on each word individually.
 Your brain will fill in the details, and the more you practice this, the better you will get at scanning while you read.
 As you practice, make sure you don’t move so quickly that you begin to lose comprehension of the text.

-Learn more about the process of reading and how to improve your reading speed for different types of texts in our article: How to Read Faster – Speed Reading Truth.
+Learn more about the process of reading and how to improve your reading speed for different types of texts: How to Read Faster – The Science Behind Speed Reading.

 3 | Read Often and Build a Routine Around Reading

 If you don’t read regularly, you’re at a disadvantage when it comes to CARS (and life!)
 To quote Tyrion Lannister, “A mind needs books like a sword needs a whetstone.”